mattroumaya/surveymonkey/README.md

 cases**, but will fetch the typical survey correctly and is worth a shot before you go to wrangle yet another .csv or .xlsx export.

-### What’s present / missing
+### What’s working

 Most data is pulled from the API: all responses are pulled, as well as most metadata like custom variables and response start/end timestamps.
-All substantive question types should be currently implemented, but it’s possible that some uncommon types aren’t.
+All substantive question types should be currently implemented.

+### What’s missing

+Some uncommon question types may not yet be accounted for.
 For instance, no special effort was made to address image or upload question types.

 If you have a use case for something that isn’t currently pulled through, please open an issue describing your situation & question type.